 About This Breed

 The Rottweiler is a powerful dog with a large build.
 Its head is "blocky" with a wide forehead and drop ears.
-The Rottweiler also has distinctive tan eye brows over its amber gold eyes.
+The breed also has distinctive tan eye brows over its amber gold eyes.

-The Rottweiler is most commonly seen in black and tan.
+Most commonly seen in black and tan.

 Short, dense and shiny.